LavaMoat/LavaMoat/packages/node/README.md

 2. Uses SES Compartments to isolate each package's execution.
    Packages don't share references to anything unless explicitly passed in or allowed by policy.
 Custom `require` and linking implementation is provided for the purpose of loading allowed dependencies.
 3. Enforces the app-specified LavaMoat policy.
-   The policy specifies what execution environment each package should run with, which means: what global/builtin APIs should it be exposed to, and what other packages can it require/import.
+   The policy specifies what execution environment each package should run with, which means: what global/built-in APIs should it be exposed to, and what other packages can it require/import.

-The result is a runtime that should work just as before, but provides some protection against supplychain attacks.
+The result is a runtime that should work just as before, but provides some protection against supply chain attacks.

 > For an overview of LavaMoat tools see [the main README](https://github.com/LavaMoat/LavaMoat/tree/main/README.md)